Logiqx/gps-details/docs/devices/coros/windsurfing/speedsurfing-airoha/README.md

 ### Speedsurfing

-#### 3.0308
+#### 3.0308.0

-Firmware 3.0308 (shown in red) was able to faithfully capture the dynamics of a windsurfer, evident when comparing to a 5 Hz [Motion GPS](https://www.motion-gps.com/motion/index.html) (blue).
+Firmware 3.0308.0 (shown in red) was able to faithfully capture the dynamics of a windsurfer, evident when comparing to a 5 Hz [Motion GPS](https://www.motion-gps.com/motion/index.html) (blue).

 ![v-3-0308-0](img/v-3-0308-0.png)

-The Garmin Forerunner 255 performed almost identically, since both the COROS and Garmin watches use the same Airoha AG3335M chipset.
+The Garmin Forerunner 255 performed almost identically, since both the COROS and Garmin watches use the Airoha AG3335M chipset.

 ![v-3-0308-0-fr-255](img/v-3-0308-0-fr-255.png)

-#### 3.0408
+#### 3.0408.0

-Firmware 3.0408 introduced a problem which is believed to be related to one or more [settings](../smoothing/update.md) of the Airoha GNSS chipset.
+Firmware 3.0408.0 introduced a problem which is believed to be caused by one or more [settings](../smoothing/update.md) of the Airoha GNSS chipset.

 Excessive filtering / smoothing and sharp dips during periods of acceleration are evident in data from the APEX 2 Pro (red).

 ![v-3-0408-0-van](img/v-3-0408-0-van.png)

+Note: Garmin watches that use the Airoha AG3335M (e.g. Fenix 7 and Forerunner 255) had exactly the same issue in 2022.

-#### 3.0508
+#### 3.0508.0

-Firmware 3.0508 attempted to fix the problem in 3.0408 but this has subsequently been shown to be inappropriate - see details for 3.0510
+Firmware 3.0508.0 attempted to fix the 3.0408.0 issue, but subsequent analysis identified an issue with the fix - see 3.0510.0 (below).

-It is believed that the speed data is now derived from the positional data, probably after some filtering / smoothing.
+It is believed that the speeds in 3.0508.0 are derived from positional data, quite possibly after some filtering / smoothing.

-#### 3.0510
+#### 3.0510.0

-The COROS APEX 2 Pro loses a lot of the finer details, due to the filtering / smoothing introduced in 3.0508:
+The COROS APEX 2 Pro loses a lot of the finer details, presumably due to filtering / smoothing introduced in 3.0508.0.

 ![v-3-0510-0-coros](img/v-3-0510-0-coros.png)

-The Garmin Forerunner 255 continues to faithfully capture the dynamics of a short test drive:
+The Garmin Forerunner 255 continues to faithfully capture the dynamics of a short test drive.

 ![v-3-0510-0-garmin](img/v-3-0510-0-garmin.png)

+Comparing the above images it is quite clear that the APEX 2 Pro and Forerunner 255 are behaving quite differently, with the Garmin being far more suitable for speedsurfing and windsurfing.